 Address: Eger, Vár 1, 3300 Hungary

-Opening Hours: The castle is open every day of the week from 9 am until 10 pm in the summer and until 6 pm in the winter.
+Opening Hours: Open from 9 am til 10 pm every day of the week in summer and until 9 pm in winter.
 Hours of exhibits and museums vary, but generally open around 10 am and close in the early evening.

-Entrance Fees for Museums: Walking around the castle is free, but a Museum Ticket (valid at all museums and exhibits) is HUF 2000 for adults and half that for kids and seniors.
+Entrance Fees for Museums: Walking around the castle is free, but a Museum Ticket (valid at all museums and exhibits) is HUF 2000 for adults and HUF 1000 for students and seniors.

 6. Drégely Castle